MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/02-representative-use-case.md

 They would also like to ensure that their data workloads are safe and available across multiple geographic regions if there's a failure and look at the available configuration options.

-WWI wants to start with a simple application for the first migration and then move to more business-critical applications in a later phase.
+WWI wants to start with a simple application for the first migration and then moves to more business-critical applications in a later phase.
 This provides the team with the knowledge and experience they need to prepare and plan for those future migrations.

 ## Next step